-After the issues experienced by the NHS this last weekend and many others around the globe, I have already seen floods of posts giving advice on improving network security with a view to IT.
+After the issues experienced by the NHS this year and many others around the globe, I have already seen floods of posts giving advice on improving network security with a view to IT.

 So, with a higher percentage of voice now being carried across internet lines it seems important to focus on telephony and providing a robust infrastructure for this.